 Beyond the welding, I’ve also never worked with laminates before.
 I want to make the plywood faces on the bed match the existing cabinetry in the Airstream, which means using the same laminate.

 Lastly, the plywood at the head and foot of the beds will need to be scribed to match the curvature of the Airstream shell, and that’s something else I’ve never done before.

-You can read part I and III of this series of posts here:
+You can read part I, III and IV of this series of posts here: